 Autism traits appear most frequently in those identifying outside binary gender categories with evidence showing autistic individuals reporting higher rates of gender dysphoria compared to non-autistic control groups.
 Additionally, autistic individuals are known to self-identify as non-heterosexual at more than double the rate of those without autism.
 Autistic youth have also been described as ‘technologically savvy’.

 This study will examine how these young people, both gender and neuro-divergent, engage and use online spaces including: gaming, social media, messaging platforms.

 METHODOLOGY + RECRUITMENT

-This study will use photo elicitation in qualitative interviews.
+This study uses photo elicitation in qualitative interviews.
 Photo elicitation is used to generate discussion through art selected and/or created by researchers or participants.
-This approach is likely to increase these participants engagement and help address concerns about the need to seek the perspectives of autistic GMY when examining their experiences.
+This approach can increase engagement and help address concerns about the need to seek the perspectives of autistic GMY when examining their experiences.
 Previous studies suggest the use of visual methods reduces ASD youth research participation anxiety whilst providing tangible memory recall prompts and aiding communication.

 This study seeks to answer the following research questions: